SansGuidon/bookmarks/README.md

 * [Nate Hoffelder](https://the-digital-reader.com/2015/02/21/how-to-download-your-kindle-notes-and-highlights-and-export-them/) - (2015) How to Download Your Kindle Notes and Highlights and Export Them
 * [dev-books](http://www.dev-books.com/) - top of most mentioned books on stackoverflow
 * [Launch School](https://launchschool.com/books/) - Open Book Shelf for developers | some beginner friendly readings about programming, git, command line, etc
+* [Learn You Some Erlang](http://learnyousomeerlang.com/content) - Online book.
+Reading this tutorial should be one of your first steps in learning Erlang

 # Business & Economics
 * [Jean-Luc](https://bitcoin.fr/Les-confessions-d-un-mineur-de-bitcoin/#main) - (2013) [FR] :fr: Les confessions d’un mineur de bitcoin